cnnrbrn/feu-js-frameworks/module-3/lesson-2.md

 export default Heading;
 ```

-Above, we've created the varible `title` and assigned it a value.
+Above, we've created the variable `title` and assigned it a value.

 Then we've rendered the contents of the variable inside the JSX by placing it between curly braces `{}`.